Juggling the School Holidays

 - Plan things to look forward to especially some rest and recovery – this is just essential.
 I am tired of the expectation that women especially work full time both in and out of the home with absolutely no break or recharge at all.
 I intentionally planned my next retreat for just after this period so I could hang on to it and know that some space and rest was coming.
 I have also planned a girls night (in two months) which I think might be my first in a very long time (not going to say how many years!).

-- Meal planning and bulk cooking – I talk a lot about this in my forthcoming book along with recipe ideas.
+- Meal planning and bulk cooking – I talk a lot about this in Feed the Tribe, along with recipe ideas.
 It is not something I will enjoying doing at the time but am always grateful when I do.
 This week I prepared a massive lasagna in advance as well as some home baking for the boys lunches.

 - Listen to music – as an A+ personality I struggle to ‘do nothing’ and that drive to make the most of every second of every day is both a blessing and a curse for me.
 In the long car trips to and from the holiday programme (2 hours) I just listen to music and the older boys played on their iPads.
 I do not need to tell you guys that it is impossible to talk for two hours and not have fights in the back seat which drains my mental energy faster than I can drain a cup of coffee.
 It may not be classified as perfect parenting (show me perfect!) but it worked for all of us.
 It is an intentional choice as well to not listening to a podcast or audio book like I normally would but just enjoy music, let my brain either prepare for the work day ahead in the morning or download and gear up for the ‘mum-shift’ ahead in the evening.